![]() |

 Understanding Autism: Signs, Causes, and Treatment Options

-Autism is a neurodevelopmental disorder that affects communication, social interaction, and behavior.It is a spectrum disorder, which means that symptoms and severity can vary widely between individuals.
+Autism, often referred to as ASD, is a neurodevelopmental disorder characterized by challenges in social interaction, communication, and repetitive behaviors.It is a spectrum disorder, which means that symptoms and severity can vary widely between individuals.

 - Early signs of autism in children.